-Staff reflection begins to indicate how children and young people's mindset can shift during the course of the support, with 'being there' and their worker being positioned as separate to the family being important.
-Children and young people have also offered insights about themselves and the changes they see, focused here on self-responsibility and confidence ('I can keep myself safe', '[I] make my own decisions').
+Staff reflection indicates how children and young people's mindset can shift during support, with their worker 'being there' for them and being positioned as separate to the family emerging as important to this.
+Supported children and young people have also offered insights about themselves and the changes they see, focused here on self-responsibility and confidence ('I can keep myself safe', '[I] make my own decisions').